trigger-corp/Forge-Documentation/source/partners/parse.rst

 API: ``forge.partners.parse``
 -----------------------------

-Push notification received through Parse can be used with the generic push notification event in Forge, see the :ref:`event api <api-event>` for more details.
+Push notification received through Parse can be used with the generic push notification event in Forge, see the :ref:`event API <api-event>` for more details.
 The following code is an example of how to show an alert to a user when a push notification is recieved.

 Example::